roman380/ComDependency_41309/README.md

 ## Instructions

-Use Visual Studio 2019 Preview
+Use Visual Studio 2019 Preview, start Visual Studio "As Administrator" - you should see [Preview|Admin] in the top right corner of the application

 Open solution and build Debug/Release AnyCPU/x64 configuration (Release x64 for disambiguation)